sympower/dt-data-load-tool/docs/website/docs/build-a-pipeline-tutorial.md

 ### Schema enforcement and curation

-`dlt` empowers users to enforce and curate schemas, ensuring data consistency and quality.
+`data_load_tool` empowers users to enforce and curate schemas, ensuring data consistency and quality.
 Schemas define the structure of normalized data and guide the processing and loading of data.
 By adhering to predefined schemas, pipelines maintain data integrity and facilitate standardized data handling practices.